Felix221123/Felix221123/README.md

 # 💫 About Me:
-🔭 I'm currently a first year university student<br>⛳️ I major in computer science<br>📍 I am currently learning nodeJS with expressJS and mongoDB  to build full stack applications<br>
+🔭 Apparently I'm a university student<br>⛳️ I major in computer science<br>📍 I am currently learning nodeJS with expressJS and mongoDB  to build full stack applications<br>

 ## 🌐 Socials: